DesignedSimplicity/DesignedNet/README.md

 # DesignedNet.Framework
 ## Microsoft .NET v2.0 Code Generation Framework

-### The DesignedNet Framework reduces development effort with automated code generation of database entites
+### The DesignedNet Framework reduces development effort with automated code generation

 DesignedNet is an application framework and code generation engine built using the Microsoft .NET Framework.
 This framework has been optimized to provide high performance and scalability for enterprise level software applications based on ASP.NET and Windows technologies.
 This framework has been leveraged on numerous projects for clients in a variety of industries with great success to deliver quality solutions in limited time and and on budget.